National frameworks to address hate crime in Austria

 Hate crime capacity building

 Police officers receive training on hate crimes via a three-module e-learning course delivered through the e-Campus of the Police Training Academy (Sicherheitsakademie, SIAK).
-Over 26,500 police officers completed the course, and over 200 officers from the Federal Provinces were trained to deliver training events to front-line officers and to serve as contact points for civil society organizations (CSOs) and victim support organizations.
+By the end of 2023, 28,000 police officers completed the course, and over 200 officers from the Federal Provinces were trained to deliver training events to front-line officers and to serve as contact points for civil society organizations (CSOs) and victim support organizations.

 The Federal Ministry of Justice (FMJ) is responsible for organizing and co-ordinating the education and training of all professional groups working at the courts, the public prosecutor's office, the data protection authority and the central office.
 In addition to the FMJ, the Presidents of the four Higher Regional Courts, the Senior Public Prosecutors' Offices, the Supreme Court, as well as the Association of Judges and the Association of Public Prosecutors organize training and further educational events.